search

 Different Ways to Incorporate Career Choices into Your School

-Use the entire Career Choices program as the core curriculum for a freshman academy.
+Use the Career Choices curriculum for a required freshman transition or career exploration course.

 Much as we would like students to learn for the love of learning, most young people need the added incentive of seeing how the subject at hand relates to their place in the world.
 Career Choices offers instant relevancy.
 In addition, it graphically illustrates personal benefits--what they have to gain from staying in school and putting forth their best effort.
 Finally, it gives them an opportunity to create a plan for their lives that offers guidance on bringing that plan to fruition.